-Investments in property, plant and equipment amounted to €4,078 million in 2021 (2020: €3,516 million).
-Capital expenditures (capex)1 accounted for €3,363 million of this amount (2020: €2,878 million).
-Our investments in 2021 focused on the Chemicals, Materials, Surface Technologies and Nutrition & Care segments.
+Investments in property, plant and equipment amounted to €4,842 million in 2022 (2021: €4,078 million).
+Capital expenditures (capex)1 accounted for €4,148 million of this amount (2021: €3,363 million).
+Our investments in 2022 focused on the Chemicals, Materials, Surface Technologies and Nutrition & Care segments.

 Capex: selected projects

-|Geismar, Louisiana||Capacity expansion: MDI plant|
+|Geismar, Louisiana||Capacity expansion at MDI plant|

-We are planning capex of around €4.6 billion for the BASF Group in 2022.
-For the period from 2022 to 2026, we have planned capex totaling €25.6 billion worldwide.
-The investment volume in the next five years will thus be above that of the planning period 2021 to 2025 (€22.9 billion).
-Focus areas will be our investment project in Zhanjiang, China, to expand our businesses in Asia, as well as investments in battery materials.
+We are planning capex of around €6.0 billion for the BASF Group in 2023.
+For the period from 2023 to 2027, we have planned capex totaling €28.8 billion, including €13.6 billion for our major growth projects – the new Verbund site in Zhanjiang, China, and the expansion of the battery materials business.
+The investment volume in the next five years will thus be above that of the planning period 2022 to 2026 (€25.6 billion).

-1 Additions to property, plant and equipment excluding acquisitions, restoration obligations, IT investments and right-of-use assets arising from leases.
+1 Additions to property, plant and equipment excluding acquisitions, restoration obligations, IT investments and right-of-use assets arising from leases

-On November 18, 2021, BASF and KaMin LLC./CADAM S.A.
-(KaMin) signed an agreement to sell BASF’s kaolin minerals business to KaMin, a global performance minerals company headquartered in Macon, Georgia.
-Currently, the kaolin minerals business is part of BASF’s Performance Chemicals division and has approximately 440 employees in North America, Europe and Asia.
-The divestiture comprises the production hub with sites in Daveyville, Toddville, Edgar, Gordon and related mines, reserves and mills in Toomsboro and Sandersville in Georgia.
-The refinery catalysts operations located 2022 at the same site are not part of the divestiture.
-Pending approval by the relevant authorities, closing of the transaction is expected in the second half of 2022.
+On September 30, 2022, BASF completed the divestiture of its kaolin minerals business to KaMin LLC./CADAM S.A., a global performance minerals company headquartered in Macon, Georgia.
+The divestiture comprised the production hub with sites in Daveyville, Toddville, Edgar, Gordon and related mines, reserves and mills in Toomsboro and Sandersville in Georgia.
+The refinery catalysts operations located at the same site were not part of the divestiture.
+Until the divestiture, the kaolin minerals business was part of the Performance Chemicals division.
+The purchase price was €225 million.

 - Shanghai is home to our Greater China headquarters and an Innovation Campus as well as the Caojing production site.